Tag: Fotonovela (Page 2 of 5)

 MARSHEAUX My Secret Garden – Extended version (2015)

-marsheaux_a_broken_frame_LPHaving previously recorded ‘New Life’ for the ‘Around The World & Back: A Greek Tribute To Depeche Mode’ album released on Undo, a project covering the whole of ‘A Broken Frame’ was not entirely surprising.
+Having previously recorded ‘New Life’ for the ‘Around The World & Back: A Greek Tribute To Depeche Mode’ album released on Undo, a project covering the whole of ‘A Broken Frame’ was not entirely surprising.
 The stand-out track ‘My Secret Garden’ contained brilliant drum patterns and a fresh approach to the signature DM sounds.
-The tune came over as a LADYTRON-like extravaganza, filled with a sex appeal and sensuality that was quite unlike the original.
+The tune came over as a LADYTRON-like extravaganza, filled with a sex appeal and sensuality.
 The extended version was even better!

 Available on the MARSHEAUX album ‘A Broken Frame’ via Undo Records